Generative model for reciprocity and community detection in networks: Performance in synthetic networks

-Here we show the ability of the models to reproduce network samples that replicate relevant network quantities.
-Fig.~\ref{figSI:RecSYN} shows $\mathsf{r}$ and $\mathsf{r}_{w}$ as defined in Eq.~(\ref{eqn:WRep}), computed in the sampled networks of synthetic data generated with a stochastic block model and our benchmark generative model.
+Here we show in more details the ability of the models to reproduce network samples that replicate relevant network quantities.
+Figure ~\ref{figSI:RecSYN} shows $\mathsf{r}$ and $\mathsf{r}_{w}$ as defined in Eq.~(\ref{eqn:WRep}), computed in the sampled networks of synthetic data generated with a stochastic block model and our benchmark generative model.
 As expected, the reciprocity in networks generated with the stochastic block model is always close to zero.
-Instead, the networks generated with our benchmark generative model present different values of reciprocity, and \mtrep\text{} captures these values significantly better than the other models, consistently across various levels of input $\eta$ but also for fixed $\eta$ but different sparsity.
-By varying the degree of overlapping communities we obtain the same results as varying the average degree (we do not report them here).
-Fig. \ref{fig:GiniSYN} shows the Gini index computed on nodes scores obtained with the SpringRank algorithm.
+Instead, the networks generated with our benchmark generative model present different values of reciprocity, and \mtrep\text{} captures these values significantly better than the other models, consistently across various magnitudes of input $\eta$.
+Even in the case of fixed $\eta$, by changing sparsity, we observe the same pattern.
+By varying the degree of overlapping communities we obtain the same results as changing the average degree (we do not report them here).

+Figure~\ref{fig:GiniSYN} shows the Gini index computed on nodes scores obtained with the SpringRank algorithm.
 The Gini index provides a global measure for the whole network, the higher its value, the more hierarchical the network is.
 We compare the average over the five samples, and we find that \mtrep\text{} and \mtrepo\text{} have reasonable accuracy in retrieving the Gini index of the original network, while the other models tend to overestimate it.
-This is consistent over the various synthetic network topologies, i.e., network generated with the stochastic block model (left), the HL model (middle) and our benchmark generative model (left).
-Furthermore, we notice that this topological property decreases as the average degree $\langle k \rangle$ and $\alpha$ increase, while it is not influenced by the value of $\eta$.
+This is consistent over the various synthetic network topologies, i.e., network generated with the stochastic block model, panel (a), the HL model, panel (b), and our benchmark generative model, panel (c).
+Furthermore, we notice that this topological property decreases as the average degree within the same community, $c$, and $\alpha$ increase, while it is not influenced by the value of $\eta$.
 We omit the results for the networks generated with our benchmark generative model by varying the sparsity and the fraction of nodes with mixed-membership because we obtain similar results to the stochastic block networks and the benchmark data by varying $\eta$, respectively.